 - This Accounting BSc is accredited by the Association of Chartered Certified Accountants (ACCA) and offers the maximum of nine exemptions from ACCA professional exams.

-- You will apply contemporary research and the latest thinking to explore current accounting issues.
+- Apply contemporary research and the latest thinking to explore current accounting issues.

-- You will develop the knowledge and skills that employer’s value.
+- Develop the knowledge and skills that employer’s value.
 You will graduate ‘business ready’ with the ability to think critically, innovate, act responsibly and adapt to volatile, ambiguous and complex situations.

 - During your first year of study, your classes will start no earlier than 10am, and your teaching will take place on the same two days each week*.
 This gives you the time to travel to campus, and the flexibility to fit your study around other commitments.

 - We offer all students the opportunity to apply for a one-year, paid work placement during their degree.

 Our Accounting BSc provides an excellent preparation for a rewarding career in accounting, enabling you to work in a wide range of business, public and third-sector organisations.

 At the same time, you will develop yourself personally, be confident in your own values, apply your knowledge to solve problems, and ultimately add value to any organisation.
 On completing this ACCA-accredited degree you will be exempt from nine of the ACCA professional exams, should you go on to work towards your full professional qualification.

 This degree is also accredited by the Chartered Institute of Management Accountants (CIMA), meaning Roehampton graduates only need to take 6 CIMA exams to complete the CIMA professional qualification.